 Alternative Title: Otherworldly Creamy Caramelized Onion Garlic Herb Slow Cooker Pork Chops.

-All of this is to say, this creamy dreamy slow cooker pork chops recipe is scintillating enough even for those of us who are particular about our pork.
+This creamy dreamy slow cooker pork chops recipe is scintillating enough even for those of us who are particular about our pork.
+It calls for all whole food ingredients and skips the cream of mushroom soup.

-If you love pork, potatoes, creamy sauces, caramelized onions, and/or mushrooms, it’s worth it!
+If you love pork, potatoes, creamy sauces, caramelized onions, and/or mushrooms, itโs worth the steps!

 Crock Pot Pork Chops Ingredients:

-Avocado Oil: Used for sautéing the onion, mushrooms, and garlic and for searing the pork chops, avocado oil is a phenomenal high temperature cooking oil.
-It is perfect for applications like this where we’re cooking over high heat.
+Avocado Oil: Used for sautรฉing the onion, mushrooms, and garlic and for searing the pork chops, avocado oil is a phenomenal high temperature cooking oil.
+It is perfect for applications like this where weโre cooking over high heat because it doesn’t burn like olive oil.

 Yellow Onion, Mushrooms, Garlic: Huge flavor makers!
 Onion, mushrooms and garlic generate bold, rich flavors with a rustic twist for the most amazing sensory experience.
 Your house will smell like solid gold!

 Pork Chops: The protein source here!
-Pork chops can be finicky when cooking them in a skillet because you must get just the right cook lest they turn out overly dry and – well – bland.
-I love this recipe because you’re guaranteed a flavorful, tender result.
+Pork chops can be finicky when cooking them in a skillet because you must get just the right cook lest they turn out overly dry.
+I love this recipe because youโre guaranteed a flavorful, tender result.

-You can use either bone-in or boneless pork chops.
+You can use either bone-in pork chops or boneless pork chops.
 Whenever the option presents itself, I always go with bone-in because the meat generally turns out more flavorful and tender.

-For the Sauce: Full-fat canned coconut milk, gluten-free all-purpose flour (for thickening), chicken broth, Italian seasoning, sea salt, cider vinegar.
+For the Cream of Mushroom Sauce: Full-fat canned coconut milk, gluten-free all-purpose flour (for thickening), chicken broth, Italian seasoning, sea salt, cider vinegar.

 This combination is what gives us that creamy, amazing garlic herb sauce that happens to be dairy-free.